-ON THIS PAGE: You will find information about how many people learn they have CML each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with CML each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-Due in large part to recent scientific advances in the area of targeted treatments like imatinib (Gleevec), the five-year survival rate for CML has nearly doubled from 31% for people diagnosed between 1990 and 1992 to 59% for those diagnosed between 2003 and 2009, which is the most recent data available.
+Due in large part to recent scientific advances in the area of targeted treatments like imatinib (Gleevec), the five-year survival rate for CML has nearly doubled from 31% for people diagnosed in the early 1990s to 60% for those diagnosed between 2004 and 2010, which is the most recent data available.
 Because survival statistics are measured in five-year intervals, they may not represent all of the recent significant advances made in the treatment and diagnosis of CML.
 In one study of patients with CML who were consistently taking the drug imatinib, researchers found that 90% lived at least five years.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of people with this type of cancer in the United States each year, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with CML.
 Learn more about understanding statistics.